Jason Herbison: Career

 After leaving high school, Herbison was hired to work in the series Neighbours for the writing room.
 He has also been part of the writing team of fellow soap opera Home and Away.
+Herbison co-wrote the fiction novel Living Famously with actress Melissa Bell, which was published in November 1995.
+In 1998, his three-in-one book Bondi Place was published by Hodder Headline.

 For 15 years, Herbison worked for British soap opera magazine Inside Soap as its Australian correspondent.
 He also continued working on various serial dramas, recalling "It was a lot of juggling.
 At one stage, I had the back half of my house in Sydney set up as a photo studio, and had soap stars coming and going all the time.
 I was in my late 20s, so it was a very social environment, and I got all the gossip – which I loved.
 Most actors were terrific fun and some very naughty!"
-He took over the role of producer on Neighbours from Alan Hardy in 2013.
+Herbison took over the role of producer on Neighbours from Alan Hardy in 2013.
 On 4 December 2013, it was confirmed that Herbison had been promoted to series producer, succeeding Richard Jasek.

 Herbison created the 2021 miniseries Lie With Me starring Brett Tucker and Charlie Brooks.
 The series was commissioned by Network 10 in Australia and Channel 5 in the UK.
 It was filmed in Melbourne.
 Following the success of Lie With Me, Herbison created and co-wrote two further dramas Riptide and Heat for Network 10 and Channel 5.
+In 2025, Herbison created the four-part drama Imposter, starring Jackie Woodburne and Kym Marsh, for 5 and Paramount.